leonhsu95/projectguji/README.md

 ## Description

-THE COLD DRIP is a Coffee ECommerce MERN Website that is a platform to sell all things coffee from bean varieties, blends and supplies.
+THE COLD DRIP is a Coffee ECommerce MERN Website that is the platform to sell all things coffee from bean varieties, blends and supplies.
 Consumers can use this platform as the all-in-one place to purchase what they need to achieve making the perfect cup of coffee or even start up their own café.
 The website also aims to be a coffee cultural hub, giving visitors access to resources to learn more about coffee and inform them about sales and discounts.